-Open all year round, with seasonal opening times (9.30am-6pm in high season) and good disabled access on ground floor levels.
+Open all year round, with seasonal opening times – check the website – and good disabled access on ground floor levels.
 Attractions include open air theatre performances, displays in the undercroft, a cafe and a gift shop.
-Charges for admission, with free entry for the disabled and under fives.
+There is an admission charge – again, check online for up to date information.

 Facilities include babychanging, toilets and disabled toilets.
 Induction loop available.
 Parking is pay and display.
 There are picnic tables and benches and dogs are welcome if kept on a lead.
 No smoking permitted.